ondat/documentation/docs/support.md

 The information in the bundle is used only for support purposes, and will be removed once it is no longer needed.
-If the information is sensitive and can't be given to Ondat, please make sure that the support engineers have as much information about your environment as possible.
+If the information is sensitive and can't be given to Ondat, make sure that the support engineers have as much information about your environment as possible.

 Refer to the [Support Bundle](reference/bundles/support_bundle.md) documentation page for details